Long-term evolution of the neutron rate at the Canfranc Underground Laboratory

 When ignoring different depths, variations of the neutron background at different UG laboratories are due to differences in the geological composition of the rock as well as in the amount of uranium and thorium in the environment and in the water content of the rocks surrounding the experimental setup \cite{Best_2016}.
 Local rock composition can vary even for different locations of the same UG laboratory (e.g., between Halls~A and C at the Laboratori Nazionali del Gran Sasso (LNGS) \cite{Wulandari_2004}).
 Moreover, the concentration of the inert and radioactive gas radon close to the setup, strongly dependent on the air circulation and the eventual presence of a forced ventilation system, can also influence the neutron background locally \cite{Carson_2004}. $^{222}$Rn (with half-life $T_{1/2}$ = 3.8(3) days) originates from the $^{238}$U decay chain, can travel with air for long distances and penetrates in porous materials (soil, sedimentary rock, concrete, etc.).
-When $^{222}$Rn or its descendants decay inside those materials, they can produce fast neutrons by ($\alpha$,n) reactions that can escape into the experimental room \cite{Stenkin_2017}.
+When $^{222}$Rn or its descendants decay inside those materials, they may produce fast neutrons by ($\alpha$,n) reactions that can escape into the experimental room \cite{Stenkin_2017}.

-Therefore it is of paramount importance to measure and fully characterize the neutron flux as a function of neutron energy at the experimental location.
+Therefore it is of paramount importance to measure and fully characterize the neutron flux at the precise location where experiments are performed, and to do it as a function of neutron energy.
 Since the neutron background in UG laboratories is low, measurements have a low rate and last for months, demanding detectors with high efficiency for neutron detection, high background discrimination capability and long-term stability.
 These requirements are fulfilled by moderated $^3$He proportional counters \cite{Thomas_2012,Jordan,Tain_2016,Grieger_2020}.
-In particular, Ref.~\cite{Jordan} reports a first pioneering measurement carried out in the (almost empty) Hall~A of LSC employing six moderated $^3$He detectors and lasting 26 live days.
+In particular, Ref.~\cite{Jordan} reports a first pioneering measurement carried out in the (almost empty) Hall~A of LSC employing six moderated $^3$He detectors and lasting 26 days.